Why do so many small satellite customers choose SFL Missions again and again?

 -

-Read more: Space Flight Laboratory (SFL) Students Place First and Secondin Small Satellite Conference Student CompetitionCongratulations to Benjamin Nero and Saksham Jain for placing First and Second respectively in the 2025 Small Satellite Conference student paper competition.
+Read more: Space Flight Laboratory (SFL) Students Place First and Second in Small Satellite Conference Student CompetitionCongratulations to Benjamin Nero and Saksham Jain for placing First and Second respectively in the 2025 Small Satellite Conference Student Competition.
 Nero and Jain worked on their papers and submitted them to the competition earlier this year while completing their graduate degrees at the Space Flight Laboratory (SFL).
-Both are now employed at SFL……
+Both are now employed at SFL Missions,……

 -